 Is Coconut Oil Good For Dry Scalp: What Does Science Say?

-Coconut oil can be used to promote scalp health.
-It keeps dandruff off from a chronically dry scalp and keeps the scalp clean (8).
+Natural remedies with coconut oil can be used to promote scalp health.
+It keeps dandruff off from a chronically dry scalp and keeps the scalp clean (9).

-- Coconut oil is an excellent conditioner (3).
-It can moisturize the scalp and prevent dryness.
+- Coconut oil is an excellent conditioner (4).
+It provides hair hydration and moisturizes the scalp to prevent dryness.

 You can use coconut oil in certain methods to achieve maximum benefit.
 We have highlighted them below.